PablitoDT14/jwks.json2pem/README.md

-This is a Python script to trasnform any jwks.json certificate into a pem file
+This is a Python script to trasnform any jwks.json certificate into a pem file.

-1 Name your certificate file as jwks.json
-2 Put it into the same py script file
-3 Execute the script
-4 Get the pem file as result

-Thanks for reading
+To perform the needed actions please name your certificate file as jwks.json and place it into the same py script file path.
+Then, execute the script from the terminal as python3 jwk_to_pem.py and you'll get the result PEM file at the same location.